Stuycs-K/project03-final-09-hahk-liange-yampolskys/README.md

 # Music Library

 ### GROUP NAME HERE
-### Group id: 8

 Group Members: Keith Hah, Edmund Liang, Stella Yampolsky

 ### Project Description:

-The project is a music player with features for making and handling playlists.
-The program will be able manage a music library to add, remove, play, skip, and loop audio files, and save the library data into a (binary?) file.
+The project is a music player with features for making and handling songs and playlists.
+The program will be able manage a music library to add, remove, play, skip, and loop audio files/playlists, and save the library data into a text file.

 ### Instructions: